 What Does Sleep Have to Do with Epilepsy?

 Epilepsy is a medical condition characterized by unprovoked, abnormal brain activity, called seizures.
-In contrast to an isolated seizure incident,.
+In contrast to an isolated seizure incident, epilepsy is diagnosed when you have two or more seizures that are at least 24 hours apart.
 You also have to have a healthcare provider (HCP) rule out any external causes for the seizures, such as substances or recent head trauma.

 What Is a Seizure?

-The seizure itself is described as.
+The seizure itself is described as uncontrolled electrical activity in the brain.
 The seizure’s duration, severity, symptoms, and location in the brain depend on the exact type of seizure being experienced.
 Seizure types vary greatly from “absence seizures” which are commonly misinterpreted as daydreaming, to “tonic-clonic seizures” which are the more well-known seizures that are characterized by jerking muscles and loss of bladder and bowel control.
 However, there are actually many, many more types of seizures than are well-known.

 Lack of Sleep and Epilepsy

 It has long been well established that sleep and epilepsy are closely linked.
-Specifically,.
+Specifically, a lack of sleep has been associated with a subsequent increased risk of experiencing a seizure.
 The actual cause of this association is not fully understood, but it is thought that somehow this lack of sleep lowers the threshold in the brain for experiencing the abnormal electrical activity of a seizure.
 It’s therefore extremely important for those with epilepsy or otherwise at risk of developing seizures to ensure that they get enough well-rested sleep, in order to minimize their risk of experiencing a subsequent seizure.

 Seizures During Sleep

+Seizures can also occur while you are sleeping, which are known as nocturnal seizures.
 If you were to experience seizures only while you sleep, then you would be diagnosed with nocturnal epilepsy.
 Interestingly, since these seizures occur during sleep, people often do not even know they are having nocturnal seizures.
-The seizures also are not exclusive just to night-time sleeping but can also .
+The seizures also are not exclusive just to night-time sleeping but can also occur in states of drowsiness or day-time naps.
 Unfortunately, experiencing seizures during sleep greatly affects your quality of sleep and can lead to significant drowsiness and confusion during the day.

 So how do you know if you are experiencing nocturnal seizures?
 Indications that you may potentially be experiencing nocturnal seizures may include waking up in the morning with: